MarkAwad509/garden-landing-page/README.md

-# Panja Pavers & Gardening Landing Page
+# Panda Pavers & Gardening Landing Page

-This repository contains the marketing landing page for **Panja Pavers & Gardening**.
+This repository contains the marketing landing page for **Panda Pavers & Gardening**.
 It showcases the company's paving and landscaping services and provides a simple call to action for potential customers.

 Built with [Next.js](https://nextjs.org) and Tailwind CSS, the site renders a responsive single-page experience that can be easily customized.